beling/book-pl/src/ch10-00-generics.md

 result, when we call the function, the code runs on the specific values that we pass in.

-In sum, here are the steps we took to change the code from Listing 10-2 to Listing 10-3:
+In sum, here are the steps we took to change the code from listing 10-2 to Listing 10-3:

 1. Identify duplicate code.